Kwiff

 Live chat is the preferred method of customer support at Kwiff and ought to be available 24/7, although there might be slight delays if demand is high.
 You can also email the site if you have a more formal query or you can’t get through on live chat.

 Kwiff Casino is presented in accordance with the license that Eaton Gate Gaming Limited holds with the UK Gambling Commission under account 44448.
 Unfortunately, the operator was fined £480,305 in December 2022 after being found to have broken licence conditions related to customer interaction and preventing money laundering.
 Extra conditions have now been attached to the company’s licence.
-There are no Kwiff Casino sister sites at present, but any that appear in the future will be subject to the same licence.
+The licence is still in force, and covers the whole Kwiff sister sites group.

 Kwiff Casino – The Verdict